eduardovra/eduardovra.github.io/_drafts/asgi-web-server.markdown

 In this series of posts, I'll discuss why and how I built a fully functional Web Server, supporting both HTTP and WebSocket protocols.
 This server has been written totally in Python, with no external dependencies, and it's only about 200 lines of code.
 It's meant to be used for running ASGI applications, so it's compatible with frameworks like FastAPI and Quart.

-It's important to mention that a program that small was only possible due to the focus in simplicity it was given.
-If it were to be 100% compliant to the standards, and also worrying about performance and security, this would be another story.
+It's important to mention that a program that small was only possible due to the focus on simplicity it was given.
+If it were to be 100% compliant to the standards and also worrying about performance and security, this would be another story.

 Having taken this out of the way, if you're interested in knowing what's happening under the surface when writing your web apps, this article is for you.

+But first, let's take a walk on the philosophical side, and reflect on why this kind of project can be a good idea.

 ### What's the point of reinventing the wheel ?

 The first question you may be asking yourself is "Why should I do this in the first place?
 There's a ton of servers freely available to use already..".
 It's a fair question, and you're probably right avoiding to reinvent the wheel in your job.
 But my point here was to build it for the sake of learning.
 This project was never a commitment to create some production ready server, but instead, something that I did to carve knowledge and practice programming.
 My interest was to get a more in-depth understanding of web protocols, particularly WebSockets, and also to see how Async programming is being used in the real world.
+That said, I think not every code your write must be a piece of art, and you shouldn't be afraid of creating something humble that just serves the sole purpose of getting better.

 Most people underestimate the importance of practicing and reading good code to enhance your skills as a developer.
-But the reality is that all those open source projects are opportunities to discover very clever ways to use the language and solve real problems.
+But the reality is, being developers, we have access to thousands of open-source projects, and they are opportunities to discover very clever ways to use the language and solve real problems.
 What writer can possibly have created good books without reading a lot and getting references first?

-For me personally, I find it more productive to focus on more recent codebases, for example Starlette.
-If you look into it, you'll find good ideas, and its code is not so difficult to read, comparing with older projects like Flask, that carry the burden of maintaining compatibility and supporting multiple version of Python over time.
+For me personally, I find it more productive to focus on more recent codebases, for example, Starlette.
+If you dig into it, you'll find good ideas, and its code is not so difficult to read, comparing with older projects like Flask, that carry the burden of maintaining compatibility and supporting multiple version of Python over time.

 ### Defining goals

-For this project, I didn't wanted to set strict rules or milestones.
-Instead, the basic goal was to build something that worked, getting inspiration from others projects.
-The approach was basically to get a MVP of the server, then iterate again and again, adding more features each time.
-And I intended to keep this process as long as I'm still getting value out of it.
+For this project, I didn't want to set strict rules or milestones.
+Instead, the basic goal was to build something that worked, drawing inspiration from other projects.
+The approach was basically to get an MVP of the server, then iterate again, and again, adding more features each time.
+And I intended to keep this process as long as I was still getting value out of it.
 I got the ball rolling by defining the base case that the server should be able to handle.

 Consider the following application: